AlexDenton/Optional/README.md

 1. Eagerly fetching all data regardless of whether you need it
 2. Partially materializing your domain entities
-3. arbitrarily remodeling your domain entities for performance rather than business reasons
+3. Arbitrarily remodeling your domain entities for performance rather than business reasons

 For me Option 1 is an impractical answer and Option 3 is a disatisfying one.
 It is Option 2 that this project is intended to explore.

 The real problem with partially materializing your domain entities is ambiguity.
 Someone consuming the entities has no idea whether a value is null because the value is actually null or if the entity simply isn't fully materialized.
-This is where Optional comes into play.
+This is where the Optional type comes into play.

 ## What is it?